DataDog/hiring-engineers/answers.md

 -Screenshot of tags in file DataDogTags.

 -Installed MongoDB integration.
+See file mongo.yaml.

--test.support.random is appearing in the metrics explorer.
+-Custom agent check found in files randomCheck.py and randomCheck.yaml. test.support.random is appearing in the metrics explorer.
 Screenshot in file NewMetric.

 Level 2